 The Simple Distinction

-Air Purifier: Removes particles from contaminated air
+Air Purifier: Removes particles from air.
+Does not add moisture.

 Air purifiers use various technologies to capture or neutralise airborne contaminants.
 The most effective and widely recommended is HEPA filtration.